Saint Names: Patrons of the Arts

-In the pantheon of Catholic patron saints, we find protectors of counties and cities, of living things ranging from caterpillars to wolves, not to mention those who guard against conditions from compulsive gambling to gout.
-What I’ve always found especially interesting are those associated with various occupations—in particular the ones relating to the creative arts–and the stories behind those patronages.
-Like how did a thirteenth century nun get to be the patron saint of TV?
+What I’ve always found especially interesting are those associated with various occupations, in particular the ones relating to the creative arts, and the stories behind those patronages.
+How did a thirteenth century nun get to be the patron saint of TV?

 So, if you’re a poet or a potter or a photographer, you just might find some naming inspiration here.

 Patron Saint Names for Girls

 According to Catholic beliefs, the martyred Saint Barbara offers special protection for architects and stonemasons because her troubled life included imprisonment in a tower.

 Catherine of Bologna is considered the principal patron saint of artists.
 An Italian cloistered nun, she was a painter herself, in fact, one of her surviving works, a 1456 depiction of St. Ursula, now hands in the Galleria Academia in Venice.
 Catherine of Alexandria protects potters and spinners.

 Patron of musicians and poets.
 Why?
 It is said that as the musicians played bawdy songs at her wedding banquet, Cecilia sang in her heart hymns to Christ, her heavenly bridegroom.
 Her feast day — November 22 — has, since 1570, been an occasion for concerts and music festivals, inspiring poetry and music by Purcell, Handel, and others.

 Pope Pius XII designated Saint Clare of Assisi patroness of television in 1958 when TV viewing was becoming popular.
 The reason?
 When this thirteenth-century Franciscan abbess was too ill to attend Mass, it is believed that the Holy Spirit would project the service onto the wall of her room so that she could watch from her bed.